mlibrary/chipmunk/PRINCIPLES.md

 progress, so currently Fulcrum is prone to the same limitations as DLXS has had.

-### Guarantee of comparability of access & preservation copies {#DigitalPreservationPrinciples-Guaranteeofcomparabilityofaccess&preservationcopies}
+### Guarantee of comparability of access & preservation copies

 *Policies and technical controls ensure that the access copy reflects the preservation copy to maintain parity and detect anomalies with the